-Our HIPAA Compliance Training course will help key compliance team members to be compliant with HIPAA job role based training requirement.
-Our training will help you to understand the HIPAA law requirement for Privacy and Security rule and guide you on how to make your organization HIPAA compliant.
+Our HIPAA Compliance Training course will help key compliance team members to be compliant with HIPAA job role-based training requirements.
+Our training will help you to understand the HIPAA law requirement for Privacy and Security rules and guide you on how to make your organization HIPAA compliant.
 Our HIPAA Instructors are HIPAA consultants who help organizations meet the HIPAA audit checklist requirements issued by the DHHS.
-Learn from Instructor what your next steps are to meet these newly issued requirements by dept. of Health and Human Services’ (DHHS) Office of e-Health Standards and Services.
-Our Training includes changes to the HIPAA regulations due to Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.
+Learn from the Instructor what your next steps are to meet these newly issued requirements by dept. of Health and Human Services (DHHS) Office of e-Health Standards and Services.
+Our Training includes changes to the HIPAA regulations due to the Health Information Technology for Economic and Clinical Health (HITECH) Act which is part of the American Recovery and Reinvestment Act of 2009 (ARRA) and Omnibus rule published in 2013.

 HIPAA Compliance Training – Day 1

 - HIPAA Basics: An overview of the Health Insurance Portability and Accountability Act of 1996 (all provisions)

 - HIPAA’s Administrative Simplification Title: Review of the provisions of the Administrative Simplification Title.
 This includes transaction and code set standards (administrative transactions), national identifiers, privacy requirements, and security requirements.